tomgtaylor/reading-notes/README.md

 # Examples of features of Markup:

-- ~~Strikethrough~~ feature uses the 2x tilda key before and after the text.
+- Strikethrough feature uses ~~the 2x tilda key before and after the text.~~
--  -[ ] The task feature uses a hyphen and two bracket boxes.
+- [ ] The task feature uses a hyphen and two bracket boxes.
--  One can highlight text using 2x equal sign before and after text.
+-  One can highlight text using ```3x backticks before and after the text.```

 A bit about myself: